 Apology 2: Jetblue is Very Very Sorry

 In February of 2007, an ice storm slammed the East Coast, severely disrupting air traffic.
-JetBlue came under fire for many customer service missteps, and particularly for not applying common sense to make their passengers more comfortable during a horrible situation (in one story, a girl urinated in her seat during a ground delay due to flight attendants’ strict enforcement of an FAA regulation requiring passengers to stay seated.)
+JetBlue came under fire for its many customer service missteps, and particularly for not applying common sense in making their passengers more comfortable during a horrible situation (in one story, a girl urinated in her seat during a ground delay due to flight attendants’ strict enforcement of an FAA regulation requiring passengers to stay seated.)